 How Does an Uninsured Motorist Claim Work?

 Contact your insurance provider as soon as possible if you believe the accident was caused by an uninsured driver.
-You must let them know immediately that you are intending on filing an uninsured claim.
-Many car insurance providers have strict deadlines placed on their uninsured policies when it comes to filing potentially uninsured claims.
+You must let them know immediately that you intend to file an uninsured motorist claim.
+Many car insurance providers have strict deadlines for filing potentially uninsured claims.
 The deadline varies from one insurance provider to another.
-But, in some policies, the deadline could be as short as 30 days after the accident.
+In some policies, the deadline could be as short as 30 days after the accident.
 In some situations, you may not know right away whether you will have an underinsured or an uninsured claim.
 In this situation, you should contact a personal injury attorney as soon as possible to assist you with proceeding with your claim.

-- In the case you do not agree on the settlement amount, you will have to submit a claim to binding arbitration.
+In the event that you do not agree on the settlement amount, you will have to submit a claim to binding arbitration.
 Binding arbitration is basically more of an informal procedure than an actual court trial.
 The arbitration hearing will be held in front of one or more arbitrators and they will decide who wins.

 Handling Your Own Claim